 Eligible Category 2 applicants include:

-- National organization with active chapters or subawardees in at least 45 states
+- National organizations with active affiliates or subawardees in at least 45 states

 - States and territories